Fourier Analysis of MAC Polarization: Introduction

 Although the alternate solutions of \cite{SasogluTelYeh} and \cite{Monotone} can achieve the entire capacity region, they are more complicated than MAC polar codes (those that are based on MAC polarization).
 The alternate solution in \cite{SasogluTelYeh} requires more encoding and decoding complexity because it adds $m-1$ virtual users.
 Ar{\i}kan's solution \cite{Monotone} does not add significant encoding and decoding complexity, but the code design is much more complicated than that of MAC polar codes.
 So if we are given a MAC $W$ whose capacity region is preserved by polarization (i.e., MAC polar codes can achieve the entire capacity region of this MAC), then using MAC polar codes for this MAC is preferable to the alternate solutions.
 One practical implication of this study is that it allows a code designer to determine whether he can use the preferable MAC polar codes to achieve the capacity region.

 In section II, we introduce the preliminaries of this paper: we describe the MAC polarization process and explain the discrete Fourier transforms on Abelian groups.
-In section III, we characterize the two-user MACs whose capacity regions are preserved by polarization.
-Section IV generalizes the results of section IV to MACs with arbitrary number of users.
+In section III, we provide a sufficient condition for the preservation of the capacity region.
+This sufficient condition, which is relatively easy to understand, gives an intuition that clarifies the necessary and sufficient condition that we prove later.
+In section IV, we characterize the two-user MACs whose capacity regions are preserved by polarization.
+Section V generalizes the results of section IV to MACs with arbitrary number of users.